john-mahiban/Tools/README.md

-# 🧰 John Mahiban's Cybersecurity Tools
+# 🧰 John Mahiban's Pentesting | DFIR | Networking Tools

 This public repository contains a mix of tools, scripts, and utilities I've created for **penetration testing** and **digital forensics**.